 - Get rid of the redirects the site can do without

 - Define site elements to cache in the .htaccess file

 - “I like to live dangerously” option: re-host the website on a faster server or a content delivery network

-Check your site for speed-related problems with WebCEO’s Page Speed tool.
+Check your site for speed-related problems with WebCEO’s Speed Optimization tool.
 The higher your score, the better.